Abdoul54/design_paterns/README.md

          def add_memento(self, memento):
              self._mementos.append(memento)

+         def get_memento(self

-         def get_memento(self, index):
+, index):
              return self._mementos[index]

      originator = Originator()
      caretaker = Caretaker()

      originator.set_state("State 1")
-     caretaker.add_memento(originator.create_memento())
+     memento1 = originator.create_memento()
+     caretaker.add_memento(memento1)

      originator.set_state("State 2")
-     caretaker.add_memento(originator.create_memento())

-     originator.restore_state(caretaker.get_memento(0))
+     memento2 = originator.create_memento()
+     caretaker.add_memento(memento2)

+     originator.restore_memento(caretaker.get_memento(0))
-     print(originator.get_state())  # Output: State 1
+     print(originator._state)  # Output: State 1
      ```

-These examples should give you a deeper understanding of various design patterns, their real-world analogies, and how they can be implemented in Python to solve specific software design problems.
-Design patterns help make your code more organized, maintainable, and flexible.
+These are some of the most common design patterns, along with their definitions, real-world analogies, use cases, and code examples.
+Keep in mind that design patterns are tools to help you solve common programming problems and improve code maintainability and flexibility.
+The choice of which pattern to use depends on the specific problem you're trying to solve and the context of your software project.